-The department is hiring undergraduates to work alongside our graduate students as teaching assistants in several courses.
+The department expects to hire undergraduates to work alongside our graduate students as teaching assistants in several courses.
 Each assistant will be paid \$1800 per semester.
 An announcement will be sent shortly advertising the available positions.
-Applications are due by August 20th.
+Applications are due by August 24th.